enabledhq/enabledhq.github.io/_posts/2017-11-24-future-of-brands.md

 Like most humans, consumers want to be heard, appreciated and advocated for.
 They want to be able to trust that organisations are doing their best to make their lives better.

+The Guardian has a thought-provoking article on how [technology](https://www.theguardian.com/media/2016/jul/12/how-technology-disrupted-the-truth) disrupted the truth.
+With the prevalence of fake news, alternative facts and such, the default for this generation has become “not trusting.”

-But, trust in traditional institutions is falling, particularly in the government.
+Trust in traditional institutions is falling, particularly in the government.
 NGOs and businesses are the only two that hover above the 50% public approval levels.

 Check out the graph below based on the [Edelman Trust Barometer](https://hbr.org/2017/01/survey-peoples-trust-has-declined-in-business-media-government-and-ngos) – which has been tracking global trust in institutions for the past 15 years.